Mordecai Kaplan: Life and work

-Although affiliated with the most traditional Orthodox institutions and personalities in the Lower East Side, his father persisted in non-conformist openness to trends he had already exhibited in Russia: he hosted discussions in his home with maverick bible critic, Arnold Ehrlich, withdrew his son from the Etz Chaim yeshiva, enrolled him in public school, and later sent him to JTS to pursue studies to become a modern Orthodox rabbi.
-Although not the norm amongst first generation immigrants, who tended to be very conservative and traditional, his father was not alone in this kind of religious broad-mindedness.
-Kaplan's early education was strictly Orthodox, but by the time he reached secondary school, he had been attracted to heterodox opinions, particularly regarding the critical approach to the Bible.
-To counter this, his father hired a tutor to study Maimonides's Guide for the Perplexed with Mordecai.
+Although affiliated with the most traditional Orthodox Jewish institutions and personalities on the Lower East Side, his father persisted in non-conformist openness to trends he had already exhibited in Russia: He hosted discussions in his home with maverick Hebrew Bible critic Arnold Ehrlich, withdrew his son from Etz Chaim Yeshiva in Manhattan, enrolled him in public school, and later sent him to the Jewish Theological Seminary of America (JTSA) to pursue modern Orthodox semikhah (סְמִיכָה).
+Although not the norm amongst first-generation immigrants, who tended to be very conservative and traditional, his father was not alone in this kind of religious broad-mindedness.
+Kaplan's early education was strictly Orthodox, but, by the time he reached secondary school, he had been attracted to heterodox opinions (particularly regarding the critical approach to the Hebrew Bible).
+To counter this, Israel hired a tutor to study Maimonides's Guide for the Perplexed with Mordecai.

-In 1893, Kaplan began studying for ordination at the Jewish Theological Seminary (JTS), which at that time was Modern Orthodox institution founded to strengthen Orthodoxy and combat the hegemony of the Reform movement.
-In 1895 he also began studies at the City College of New York, which he attended in the mornings, while going to the Seminaries in the evening.
-After graduating from CCNY in 1900 he went to Columbia University, studying philosophy, sociology (and education) and receiving a master's degree (and a doctorate).
+In 1893, Kaplan began studying for ordination at JTSA, which, at that time, was a Modern Orthodox Jewish institution founded to strengthen Orthodoxy and combat the hegemony of the movement for Reform Judaism.
+In 1895, he also began studies at the City College of New York (CCNY), which he attended in the morning; Kaplan attended JTSA in the evening.
+After graduating from CCNY in 1900, he went to Columbia University to study philosophy, sociology, and education, and received a master's degree and doctorate.
 Majoring in philosophy, he wrote his master's thesis on the ethical philosophy of Henry Sidgwick.
-His lecturers included the philosopher of ethical culture Felix Adler and the sociologist Franklin Giddings.
+His lecturers included the philosopher of ethical culture Felix Adler and the sociologist Franklin Henry Giddings.

-In 1902, he was ordained at the JTS.
-Although Kaplan's conception of the nature of Judaism diverged from that of the seminary, he maintained a long association with the institution, teaching there for (over) 50 years; including becoming principal of its teachers’ institute in 1909, dean in 1931, and retiring in 1963.
-In 1903 he was appointed as administrator of the religious school at Congregation Kehilath Jeshurun (KJ), a gradually modernizing Orthodox synagogue in New York's Yorkville district, consisting of newly affluent and acculturating East European Jews who had migrated north from the Lower East Side; and by April 1904 he was appointed as rabbi of the congregation.
+In 1902, he was ordained at JTSA.
+Kaplan's understanding of Judaism differed from the seminary's perspective, but he maintained a long-standing connection with the institution, teaching there for more than fifty years.
+He became principal of its teachers' institute in 1909, served as dean in 1931, and retired afterwards 1963.
+In 1903, he was appointed as administrator of the religious school at Congregation Kehilath Jeshurun (KJ), a gradually modernizing Orthodox synagogue in New York's Yorkville district consisting of newly affluent and acculturating East European Jews who had migrated north from the Lower East Side.
+By April 1904, he was appointed as rabbi of the congregation.